False affidavits case: IHC grants Imran protective bail till Oct 18

 “Alright, he may come by then,” the judge replied.

-He also directed the administration not to “harass” Imran and instructed that the PTI chief should not be arrested until he appeared before the court.
+He also directed authorities not to “harass” Imran and that the PTI chief should not be arrested until he appeared before the court.

 The FIR